ethankennerly/Entitas-VisualDebugging-System-Flow/README.md

         1. [ ] Each system game object is a child of (and centered around) the root flow observer.
         1. [ ] A game object named "No System" is created at the top.
         1. [ ] Each system is translucent by playing an animation, which represents the system has not been executed yet.
+        1. [ ] Flow observer searches through debug systems for systems.
+            1. [ ] For each system, observer adds event to the collector's groups.
     1. [ ] In hierarchy window, engineer clicks `Debug System Flow Observer`.
         1. [ ] Entitas entity game objects are located at "No System".
         1. [ ] Engineer plays game and triggers a system to execute an entity.
 For example in Deadly Diver, click a location on screen.